Needs Assessments

 It aims to communicate key messages to a wide audience including staff from Local Authority and the NHS, elected members, including senior decision makers and service commissioners, local service providers, Voluntary and Community sector providers, residents and the general public.

-Kingston’s Health and Care Plan
+Kingston’s Joint Local Health and Wellbeing Strategy

 1. Start well – children and young people